How Diversity Grows Business: 5 Steps You Can Take Right Now

 It’s a legitimate question, but the answer is simple: be honest and upfront and address it.
 A law firm I spoke with sought to recruit diverse law associates and new law graduates.
 But all the partners in the firm were white, and 99% of them were men.
 They understood that their lack of diversity was a potential barrier to diverse candidates.
 So they addressed it head-on.
 The firm’s partners spoke candidly with candidates, telling them, “Look, we are not very diverse and we need to change that.
 We need to better reflect the communities and clients we serve and the juries we face.
 But we need help to make that happen.
 Will you help us?”

-By being honest and upfront about its lack of diversity, the firm was able to find several enthusiastic recruits who were excited about making big changes in a professional field that had changed very little over the last few decades.
+By being honest and upfront about their lack of diversity, the firm was able to find several enthusiastic recruits who were excited about making big changes in a professional field that had changed very little over the last few decades.
 The law firm’s direct approach named the problem and appealed to people who were passionate about helping them make change.

 Tip 4: Allow your employees to have a voice in your diversity efforts.